Optimization of Scoring Rules: Multi-dimensional Scoring Rules

-In this section, we focus on the case when the state space is multi-dimensional.
-We first give a polynomial time algorithm that identifies the optimal scoring rule for the problem when the posterior distribution and the set of realizable states are given explicitly.
-Then we characterize the optimal scoring rule for symmetric distributions over posterior means, and propose a simple scoring rule that is approximately optimal for asymmetric distributions.
-Finally, we show that the standard approach in both theory and practice of scoring the agents separately in each dimension is not a good approximation to the optimal multi-dimensional scoring rule.
+In this section, we consider the multi-dimensional scoring rule for eliciting the mean.
+That is, the state space is $\statespace \subseteq \reals^n$.
+We show that the optimal scoring rule takes the form of a betting mechanism.
+In the special cases of single-dimensional state space, the betting mechanism simplifies to the scoring rule with V-shaped utilities characterized in \cref{sec:single assignment}.
+Moreover, we provide simplifications and interpretations of the optimal betting mechanisms in symmetric environments with multi-dimensional state space.
+In the general non-symmetric environments, as illustrated in \cref{sec:peer grading}, the standard approach in both theory and practice of scoring the agents separately in each dimension is not a good approximation to the optimal multi-dimensional scoring rule, and we show that a simple max-over-separate scoring rule is approximately optimal.